aeternity/protocol/contracts/sophia.md

 - A contract instance is an entity living on the block chain (or in a state channel).
-Each instance is associated with a particular contract implementation (at least from the view of high-level language; the low-level details of how to store and check API information on the chain is still to be worked out).
+Each instance is associated with a particular contract implementation (at least from the view of the high-level language; the low-level details of how to store and check API information on the chain is still to be worked out).
-- A contract may define a type state encapsulating its local state.
-The state must be initialised when instantiating a contract.
-This is done by the init function which can take arbitrary arguments and is called on contract instance creation.
+- A contract may define a type *state* to encapsulate its local state.
+The state must be initialised when instantiating the contract.
+This is done by the contract's *init* function which can take arbitrary arguments and is called on contract instance creation.
-- Contracts have a public API, comprising the functions and types annotated with the public keyword.
+- Contracts have a public API, comprising of the functions and types annotated with the *public* keyword.
 These can be used from outside the contract.
-Functions and types with no annotation (or internal) are part of the internal API and can be used by contracts inheriting (see below) the given contract.
-Functions and types annotated with private can only be used locally.
+Functions and types with no annotation (or *internal*) are part of the internal API and can be used by contracts inheriting (see below) the given contract.
+Functions and types annotated with *private* can only be used locally.
-- Contracts can inherit one (or more?) other contract(s).
+- Contracts can inherit one [or more?] other contract[s].
 In this case the public functions (and types) of the inherited contract are included in the public API and internal functions are included in the internal API of the current contract.
-The state of the contract contains the states of all inherited contracts as well as the local state.
-However, the state of an inherited contract cannot be accessed other than through internal functions defined by that contract.
+The state of the contract contains the states of all inherited contracts as well as its own.
+  However, the state of an inherited contract cannot be accessed other than through *internal* functions defined by that contract.
-- Open question: should we allow overriding defined functions?
-I would suggest no, but there might be compelling use cases that I'm missing.
+- [Open question: should we allow overriding defined functions?
+I would suggest no, but there might be compelling use cases that I'm missing.]

-*NOTE: Contract inheritance is not yet implemented.*
+*[NOTE: Contract inheritance is not yet implemented.]*

 #### Calling other contracts

-To call a function in another contract you need the address to an instance of the contract.
-The type of the address is a (possibly abstract) contract.
+To call a function in another contract you need the *address* to an instance of that contract.
+The type of the address is a (possibly abstract) *contract*.
 For instance, given the `VotingType` contract above we can define a contract

 ```javascript